 Dry air might also be the cause of your Dragon Tree’s brown leaves.
 It usually starts at the tips and works its way up the leaf.
 Although the current brown tips are irreversible, there are quite a few simple ways to up the humidity to stop any more from occurring.

 Misting the leaves

-This is our top method to increasing the humidity for your Dragon Tree.
+This is our top method to increase the humidity for your Dragon Tree.
 Mist the leaves using a spray bottle 3-4 times a week.
 Not only will this increase the humidity but it will also get rid of any dust that has formed on the leaves.
 We recommend misting in the mornings as it leaves enough time for the water droplets to evaporate before it gets cold during the night.
 Cold damp leaves are more susceptible to root rot so you want to be careful here.

-Put your plant in the shower
+Put your Dragon Tree in the shower to avoid brown leaves